-The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives.
+It is accompanied by specific European Union criteria.

-The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the Union criteria for environmentally sustainable economic activities.
+The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

-Any other sustainable investment must also not cause significant harm to environmental or social objectives.
+Any other sustainable investment must also not significantly harm any environmental or social objectives.